-The Board continues to focus on their governance responsibilities, and I would like to thank the directors for their considerable efforts during the past year.
-The collective efforts of the Audit Committee, Risk Committee, and the Remuneration Committee combine to provide sound support to the Board and ensure that FSCU maintains a strong and prudent governance framework.
+The Board continues to focus on their governance responsibilities, and I would like to thank each of the Directors for their considerable contribution during the past year.
+The collective efforts of the Audit Committee, Risk Committee, and Remuneration Committee combine to provide sound support to the Board and ensure that FSCU maintains a strong and prudent governance framework.
+The Board's governance activities have included an increasing focus on areas of non-financial risk, including culture, cyber-crime, and climate change, and we expect that the outcomes of these areas of focus will become more visible over the coming year.